Managing the Security Console

 • The Response timeout setting controls how long the Security Console waits for a response from an Scan Engine that it has contacted.

-To configure these settings, take the following steps:
+To configure these settings:

 1. Go to the Scan Engines page in the Security Console Configuration panel.